dpa99c/cordova-plugin-gemini-x/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Example project
+See the [example project](https://github.com/dpa99c/cordova-plugin-gemini-x-example) which contains a Cordova app project to demonstrate/validate the plugin functionality.

 # Requirements
 The following requirements must be met in order to use this plugin: